© Steve Trudell

 Britzelmayria - click to expand

 Growing in large clusters on the ground, not wood, with rooting stems that often fuse.
-It has large spores and very little veil material (probably never visible) unlike the similar clustered but wood inhabiting Psathyrella piluliformis.
+It has larger spores and very little veil material (probably never visible) unlike the similar clustered but wood inhabiting Psathyrella piluliformis.

 Species mentioned: Britzelmayria multipedata (Psathyrella multipedata)